 A journal is a very private log of your life.
 Physical journals are great.
 Digital journals are great.
 Digital scraps are not.

-For peace of mind when writing for your future self, write with an app like Journey.
+For peace of mind when writing for your future self, write with an app like Diarly.
 Writing detailed thoughts in Notes, separate text documents, or anywhere besides somewhere designated is bound for disaster.
 It’d be a shame to have them lost, or worse, found.
+For secure access to your journals, you can enable encryption and password protection.

 Privacy doesn’t matter to most until they realize what a lack of it has kept them from achieving.
 And where it begins to matter, it becomes difficult to manage without proper protections.